tyceerickson/ai-traffic-classifier/README.md

 Built as Project 2 of a cybersecurity/AI portfolio by a graduate student entering Carnegie Mellon University's MSISPM program.
-CompTIA Security+, Network+, ISC2 CC, Microsoft AI-900 certified.
+CompTIA Security+, Network+, & ISC2 CC certified.